Requisits i estàndards de les experiències a Airbnb

 Violation of local laws or restrictions

 Hosts are responsible for understanding and complying with all applicable laws, rules, regulations, and other requirements that apply to their Experience.
-Hosts can find information about some of the legal obligations that may apply to their experience, including information about food, alcohol, the use of public lands, and tour guiding, on our Responsible Hosting Pages.
+Hosts can find information about some of the legal obligations that may apply to their Experience, including information about food, alcohol, the use of public lands, and tour guiding, on our Responsible Hosting Pages.

-Inappropriate or discriminatory content
+Inappropriate content and discrimination

 Experiences that cross country borders